Broadcast of Jeopardy!: Prime Time Access shakeup

 On December 15, 1986, the same day Oprah moved to 4:00 p.m., WABC reduced the 6:00 p.m. broadcast of Eyewitness News by 30 minutes and moved World News Tonight to 6:30, with Jeopardy! airing at 7:00 and Squares following it at 7:30.
 To alert viewers to the timeslot changes, WABC launched an advertising campaign entitled "Prime Time Begins At 7 On 7".
 In addition, WABC filled part of Oprah's vacated 10:00 a.m. slot with a repeat of the previous evening's broadcast of Jeopardy! until September 1987.
 The move produced a ratings win in both the 6:30 and 7:00 p.m. time slots, as World News Tonight also benefited from the switch; this, along with the rise of WABC's Eyewitness News in the New York ratings books, paved the way for WABC to become the most-watched television station in the New York market.

 Eventually, WCBS and WNBC capitulated, and their networks' respective national newscasts moved to 6:30 p.m. as well.
 After moving the CBS Evening News to 6:30 p.m. in the fall of 1988, WCBS picked up a syndicated edition of the NBC game show Win, Lose or Draw to air at 7:00 p.m. as a lead-in for Wheel, while WNBC, (which eventually moved NBC Nightly News to 6:30 in 1991), eventually began airing newsmagazines (such as Inside Edition) and a new syndicated version of Family Feud, hosted by Ray Combs, (who also hosted the show's daytime revival on CBS) in the half-hour prior to prime time.

 WABC has aired Jeopardy! at 7:00 ever since, though the same lead-out issues plagued the station.
 Squaress ratings declined in the 1987-88 season and Entertainment Tonight, which had been airing the previous two seasons on WWOR-TV, (the former WOR-TV that had been sold the previous year in the midst of an unrelated ownership dispute), replaced Squares as the Jeopardy! lead-out in the fall of 1988; Squares would air on WPIX for the 1988-89 season, which turned out to be its last.
 In 1990, Entertainment Tonight and Wheel of Fortune swapped stations, as WCBS had opted to air newsmagazine and entertainment programming in the early fringe timeslot; Jeopardy! and Wheel have remained on WABC ever since.
+WCBS' Los Angeles sister station KCBS-TV reacquired Jeopardy (along with Wheel) on September 4, 1989.